Skip to main content

 Milestone® Mastercard®

-The Milestone® Mastercard® is an unsecured credit card designed for people with poor or limited credit who can't qualify for mainstream cards.
-It's issued by The Bank of Missouri and serviced by Concora Credit — the same company behind the Indigo card.
-No security deposit is required, but you'll pay for that convenience with a high annual fee and one of the steepest APRs in the subprime card market.
+The Milestone® Mastercard® is an unsecured credit card designed for people with poor or limited credit who cannot qualify for mainstream cards.
+It is issued by The Bank of Missouri and serviced by Concora Credit — the same company behind the Indigo card.
+No security deposit is required, but you will pay for that convenience with a high annual fee ($175 the first year; $49 thereafter) and one of the steepest APRs in the subprime card market.
+The credit limit is $700.

 Milestone Credit Card Fees and APR

 The Milestone card's fee structure is one of the most important things to understand before applying.
-The annual fee ranges from $75 to $99, and the purchase APR is 35.99% variable — significantly higher than even most other subprime cards.
-Here's the full fee breakdown:
+The annual fee is $175 the first year and $49 thereafter.
+There is also a monthly fee of $0 for the first year, then $150 annually thereafter (billed $12.50 each month).
+The purchase APR is 35.90% fixed — one of the highest APRs in the subprime card market.
+Here is the full fee breakdown:

 What Is the Highest Credit Limit for Milestone?

-The Milestone card typically starts with a credit limit between $300 and $700.
-Some marketing materials reference a $700 limit, but most applicants with very poor credit will start closer to $300.
-After the annual fee is charged to your card, your usable credit drops further — a $300 limit with a $99 annual fee leaves you with just $201 of available credit.
+The Milestone card has a credit limit of $700.
+After the annual fee is charged to your card, your usable credit drops — a $700 limit with a $175 annual fee leaves you with $525 of available credit in the first year.

 There is no formal automatic credit limit increase program.
-If you want a higher limit, you'll need to call Concora Credit customer service and request a review.
-Some cardholders report getting small increases after 6–12 months of on-time payments, but it's not guaranteed.
-If you need a higher starting limit, a secured card where you control the deposit amount may be a better fit.
+If you want a higher limit, you will need to call Concora Credit customer service and request a review.
+Some cardholders report getting small increases after 6–12 months of on-time payments, but it is not guaranteed.

 Who Can Qualify for the Milestone Card?